Community-centered design

 • Use non-verbal cues

-• Avoid fidgeting or moving your hands around a lot
+• Avoid fidgeting or moving your hands a lot.

 • Either sit across from the participant or next to them - ask what they are most comfortable with.

-If a topic area has shown to be traumatizing, revisit the way it’s integrated into your work and consider alternate methods of gathering information.
+If a topic has shown to be traumatizing to participants, revisit the way it’s integrated into your work and consider alternate methods of gathering information.

 FURTHER READING